 Most hotels do, however, have free WIFI, but if you are out and about, having access to the internet is essential – especially if you are checking train or bus schedules.
 Picking up a 4G SIM card at the airport is very easy, but as low-cost carriers often arrive in the early morning hours or late at night, you might want to consider grabbing a 4G SIM card online first.

 - Arrival in Hanoi – Grab a 4G SIM card delivered straight to your hotel in Hanoi.

 - Arrival in HCMC – Grab a 4G SIM delivered straight to your hotel in HCMC.

-Scams are very common in Vietnam, so it’s best to do a bit of research first.
+Scams are widespread in Vietnam, so it’s best to do a bit of research first.
 If you are booking day trips or transfers etc. on the go, be sure to compare prices from a few local travel agents first.
-(Finding a tour operator on the street in major hubs across Vietnam is also very easy – they’re literally everywhere!).
+(Finding a tour operator on the street in major hubs across Vietnam is also very easy – they’re everywhere!).
 Alternatively, book tours and transfers online in advance through reputable sites or tour operators.

 You’re not likely to have too much trouble with language barriers in major cities across the country.
-Most staff members at hotels, nicer looking restaurants and even at the busier markets can speak some English.
+Most staff members at hotels, better-looking restaurants, and even at the busier markets can speak some English.
 But knowing a few key phrases can go a long way.
 Start with a few basics like: